5 Tips to Prevent Breakouts from Stress!

 Exfoliating will help remove the dead cells and decongest your pores, minimizing breakouts and aiding in the skin renewal process.

 3Avoid the “Skin Diet”

-While many believe that skipping the moisturizer or using products that are oil free will prevent oily skin and clear breakouts, the opposite actually holds true.
-Maintaining a balanced moisture level will keep the skin healthy—drying it out will further stimulate the oil glands to produce more oil to compensate for the loss.
+Many people mistakenly believe that avoiding the moisturizer or using oil free products will prevent oily skin and clear breakouts.
+Not so!
+While maintaining a balanced moisture level will keep the skin healthy, drying it out will further stimulate the oil glands to produce more oil to compensate for the loss.
 Use a hydrating serum, rich in nourishing Omega 3,6 & 9 before applying your moisturizer.